bpucker/FlavonoidFriday/README.md

 [Zhu et al., 2020](https://doi.org/10.1371/journal.pone.0242618) investigated the genes responsible for the redish pigmentation of the ornamental grass _Pennisetum setaceum_ 'Rubrum'.
 The redish pigmentation is induced by light exposure.
 An RNA-seq experiment was performed to find differences in genes expression between leaves in the dark and those exposed to strong sun light.
 T0 are leaves under normal condition.
 These leaves turn green if shading is provided for 12 days (T1).
 The leaves turn red again if exposed to sun light (T2, T3, T4).
 RNA-seq revealed that the chlorophyll biosynthesis is activated when leaves are moved from light exposure to shadow.
 Genes involved in the flavonoid biosynthesis showed down-regulation once the sun light is blocked off.
 This can explain the shift from red to green when protecting plants from the sun light.
 The color changes back to redish once the plants are exposed to sun light again.

+### (45) KIPEs ###

+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Starting 2022 with research on flavonoids?
+KIPEs can help you to find the flavonoid biosynthesis genes in your plant species of interest: https://lnk.tu-bs.de/SYzXMe #FlavonoidFriday (details: )

+KIPEs can be applied to identify the genes of the flavonoid biosynthesis in a species with a new transcriptome/genome sequence assembly.
+This can be helpful to understand stress response or pigmentation patterns.

 ## Contact ##
 Do you have a recent open access publication about the flavonoid biosynthesis that could be featured here?
 Please get in touch: [Boas Pucker (email)](mailto:bpucker@cebitec.uni-bielefeld.de?subject=[GitHub]FlavonoidFriday)